 Alternative Land Use Acres Converted to Transportation Total Acres Converted by Alternative

 Manzanola North Residential < 1 78

-Manzanola Nottri Agriculture/Rural 77
+Agriculture/Rural 77

-Manager la Causth Residential 0 77
+Manzanola South Residential 0 77

-Manzanola South Agriculture/Rural 77 11
+Agriculture/Rural 77

-Acreage estimates are based on a 1,000 foot wide corridor multiplied by a conversion factor of 0.25 for new location portions.
+\Acreage estimates are based on a 1,000-foot-wide corridor multiplied by a conversion factor of 0.25 for new location portions.
 These conservative acreage estimates are anticipated to be reduced during Tier 2 studies.